Note

 [12]:

-# this cell is used to display the image in the notebook when using collab
+# this cell is used to display the image in the notebook when using colab

 # or running the notebook locally